Maine Voices: Rep. John Lewis lived a life devoted to ‘good trouble’

-Civil rights icon John Lewis died Friday after a career as an advocate for racial justice that spanned the historic marches of the 1960s and the Black Lives Matter protests of today.
+Georgia Congressman and civil rights icon John Lewis died Friday after a career of advocating for racial justice that spanned the historic marches of the 1960s and the Black Lives Matter protests of today.

 After watching video of the murder of George Floyd in Minneapolis, he said, “It was so painful, it made me cry.”
 Yet “people now understand what the struggle was all about,” he said.